-Statutory performance indicator ("SPI") information is reported on the government Council's website, and progress is penchmarking reported to the policy and resources committee on a quarterly basis.
+SPIs.
+An annual review of the Council's performance in relation to the local government benchmarking framework is Statutory performance indicator reported to the P&R and scrutiny committees.
+This review compares the Council's performance to that of ("SPI") information is reported on the government other councils within the same 'family group'.
+Council's website, and progress is enchmarking Performance highlights and areas for improvement are reported to the policy and resources committee on a quarterly basis.
 We have prepared a report to Audit Scotland outlining the Council's process for collecting and reporting on SPIs.
-Statutory performance indicators Corporate ("SPIs") performance self assessment The Council's corporate self assessment report is presented quarterly to the scrutiny committee.
+Statutory performance indicators Corporate ("SPIs") performance self We consider that the Council has assessment appropriate arrangements to effectively The Council's corporate self assessment report is manage performance and achieve best presented quarterly to the scrutiny committee. value in processes.
 This report sets out performance against key performance indicators.